6 Property Trends to Watch in 2021

 Demand for rental properties was extremely strong throughout 2020 and according to Pressley, this demand will continue to increase in 2021.

 “Big increases to rent across the state of Queensland happened during the COVID-19 year,” says Pressley.

-“Through the second half of 2020 we saw Queensland’s vacancy rates tighten significantly which put upwards pressure on rent prices and that is going to be out of control in 2021.”
+“Through the second half of 2020, we saw Queensland’s vacancy rates tighten significantly which put upward pressure on rent prices and that is going to be out of control in 2021.”